-• The number of families residing in public housing with incomes exceeding the over-income limitation will include the number of families in the 24-month grace period (or upon HUD approval, the 36-month grace period), those that are in the period before termination, those that are NPHOI families paying the alternative rent, and any other information regarding over-income families requested by HUD.

-• Beginning January 1, 2024, VHA will report annually on the number of families on waiting lists for admission to public housing.
+The number of families residing in public housing with incomes exceeding the over-income limitation will include the number of families in the 24-month grace period, those that are in the period before termination, those that are NPHOI families paying the alternative rent, and any other information regarding over-income families requested by HUD.
+Beginning January 1, 2024, VHA will report annually on the number of families on waiting lists for admission to public housing.
 Waiting list data will include all public housing waiting lists with duplicates removed and will be current as of December 31 of the previous calendar year.